Content violations and bans

 Jump to a section

-Our Community Guidelines provide guidance on what is and what isn't allowed on TikTok to help foster a welcoming, safe, and entertaining experience.
+Our Community Guidelines set the rules for what is and isn't allowed on TikTok to help foster a welcoming, safe, and entertaining experience.
 We've developed tools and technology to identify and remove harmful content and behavior that goes against our Community Guidelines.
 These tools help us advance the safety of our community and maintain the integrity of our platform.

 How does TikTok detect violations and enforce its Community Guidelines?